Catalog

 Program Educational Objectives

-The chemical engineering program uses the standard set of ABET, Inc., outcomes (a) through (k) as described above under Engineering.
+The Chemical Engineering program uses the standard set of ABET, Inc. Student Outcomes (1) through (7) as described above under the School of Engineering.

 Four-Year Program

 The curriculum for the first year is common to all branches of engineering.
-In order to enable a student to test his or her interest in chemical engineering, he or she takes designated courses from the chemical engineering course offerings in their sophomore year.
-The junior and senior years allow for concentrated studies in a variety of traditional and emerging ideas including process design and control, transport phenomena, thermodynamics, reactor design and kinetics, separations, computer and environmental applications.
-A representative four-year program is shown below.
+Students begin to take designated courses from the chemical engineering curriculum in their sophomore year.
+The junior and senior years allow for concentrated studies in a variety of traditional and focus areas including material and energy balances, mass transfer, heat transfer, thermodynamics, reactor design and kinetics, separations, process safety, process control and computer-based process simulation and process design.
+Electives in the senior year allow students to choose one of the three Areas of Concentration: Consumer Products and Cosmetic Engineering; Biopharmaceutical Engineering; and Principles and Processing of Novel Materials or a minor in Environmental Engineering.
+A representative four-year program is shown in the following table.

 Chemical Engineering